Automated Explanation Selection for Scientific Discovery: Conclusion

 \section{Conclusion}

-We have proposed a cycle of scientific discovery that combines machine learning with automated reasoning for the generation and the selection of explanations.
-Our findings indicate that automated reasoning methods are well-suited for the generation of explanations for machine learning models, and that they can be used to guide the selection of explanations.
-We have also introduced a taxonomy of explanation selection problems that draws on insights from sociology and cognitive science.
-These selection criteria subsume existing notions and extend them with new properties.
-We discussed how the evaluation of explanations is greatly simplified through the guarantees provided by automated reasoning methods.
-We conclude that the application of automated reasoning methods to the selection of explanations for machine learning models represents a promising avenue for future research.
+We proposed a cycle of scientific discovery that combines machine learning with automated reasoning for generating and selecting explanations.
+Our findings indicate that automated reasoning methods are well-suited for generating explanations for machine learning models and can guide their selection.
+We also introduced a taxonomy of explanation selection problems, drawing on insights from sociology and cognitive science, which subsumes existing notions and extends them with new properties.
+We showed that evaluation is greatly simplified through the guarantees provided by automated reasoning methods.
+Overall, applying automated reasoning to explanation selection for machine learning models represents a promising direction for future research.

 \begin{ack} I would like to express my gratitude to Prof. Arnaud Durand (Univ.
 Paris Cité) and Prof. Christine Roussat (Univ.
 Clermont Auvergne) for their invaluable feedback, which they provided through discussions or comments on earlier drafts of this paper. \end{ack}